benichu/jquery.one-hot-minute/README.md

 ### Basic HTML, processingMethod: `minutesToHours`

-Format an element's display value to a duration format: HH:MM That HTML element should have a `data-minute` (or an option `dataAttr` set) attribute with the raw value to be converted
+Format an element's display value to a duration format: HH:MM That HTML element should have a `data-minute` attribute (or whatever is defined as an option `dataAttr`) with the raw value to be converted.

 __Example__